The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 all the principles the Council of Europe stands for and to the foundations

-avoid repeating the atrocities of the Second World War.
-Russia's
+a repetition of the atrocities of the Second World War.
+Russia’s

-full-scale military aggression against Georgia in 2008 and subsequent occupation
+full-scale military aggression against Georgia in 2008 and subsequent

-and rules-based international order.
+law and rules-based international order.

 2. The return of a large-scale war of aggression in Europe highlights